How To Create a Landing Page? 10 Design Tips & Examples

 5 - No distractions

 Distracting the visitor and letting their attention fly somewhere far from the purpose you want to achieve is a perfect way to lose them.
 To make sure they are going to complete the whole process, do not include any external links which could be an unintended emergency exit.
 The golden rule is: one landing page corresponds with one purpose.
 All roads lead to Rome.
 Period.

 6 - High-quality pictures

 One picture is worth a thousand words, the old saying goes.
-In case of landing pages that convert, let us be more specific: one good picture is worth a thousand words or more.
+In the case of landing pages that convert, let us be more specific: one good picture is worth a thousand words or more.
 A readable and engaging copy is only a part of success as most of us want to take the easy way and watch rather than read.
-This is why you need to take high quality pictures - if you are not confident enough in your talent, hire a pro.
+This is why you need to take high-quality pictures - if you are not confident enough in your talent, hire a pro.
 If possible, avoid stock photography.
 Individualized pictures will make your landing page and product/service look more genuine and trustworthy.

 7 - No lengthy forms to fill

 Again, if you want to lead your customers through the entire conversion process, you need to make sure that the action you want them to take on your landing page is simple and won’t take too much time.
 Lengthy forms, requiring too many fields to be filled with too much data are one of the easiest ways of overstaying your welcome and, consequently, losing customers.
 Let alone the issues resulting from the recent GDPR regulation.
 People nowadays are busy, overstimulated and expect immediate results.
 Don’t complicate things for them.